paulshuker/textangle.nvim/README.md

 ## Advanced Configuration

 You can call setup multiple times.
 Each time it is called, all previous options are forgotten.
-This way you can change the paragraph settings at any time in a `.lua` file.
+This way you can change the paragraph settings at any time.

 ### Change with file type

-You can have different options depending on the programming language.
+You can have different options depending on the file.
 For example,

 ```lua
 -- Python files.